- Here’s my method: I start by trying to doubt everything.

 Who said philosophy was difficult?

-Homework assignment 2: Why doesn’t D’s ontological argument apply to ANY clearly and distinctly imagined perfect entity–a supremely perfect fairy flying hippo, for example?
-What saves his argument there (though the argument fails for other obvious reasons)?
+Homework assignment 2: Does D’s ontological argument apply to ANY clearly and distinctly imagined perfect entity–a supremely perfect archetype of a fairy flying hippo, for example?

-*NB: There are two schools of thought about Descartes’ appropriation and update of the ontological argument from Anselm.
+*NB: There are two schools of thought about Descartes’ appropriation of the ontological argument from Anselm.
 Some think that he believed this crap.
-Others think he recognized that his method of doubt had taken him into dangerous territory (people were routinely put to death for such thinking in Descartes’ time) and so wisely tacked this “proof” onto the end of his skeptifest as an insurance policy, recognizing that bright folks would discount it (wink, wink), just as Lucretius, being no fool, tacked the invocation to Venus onto his De rerum natura, the message of which was, it’s all just atoms and the void, so chill, dude.) to keep himself from suffering the fate of Socrates.
+Others think he recognized that his method of doubt had taken him into dangerous territory (people were routinely put to death for such thinking in Descartes’ time) and so wisely tacked this “proof” onto the end of his skeptifest as an insurance policy, recognizing that bright folks would discount it (wink, wink), just as Lucretius, being no fool, tacked the invocation to Venus onto his De rerum natura, the message of which was, it’s all just atoms and the void, so chill, dude–to keep himself from suffering the fate of Socrates.
 BTW, the favored Western myth about Socrates was that he was forced to commit suicide because he dared to encourage the young to think, because he challenged orthodoxy with Reason; this fits the standard Enlightenment line; however, there’s reason to believe that Socrates conspired with others to violate a strict prohibition against revealing the Eleusinian Mysteries by participating in a celebration of those outside the official temple of those Mysteries at Eleusis.
 See https://www.nytimes.com/2019/03/13/opinion/ancient-greece-ritual-mystery-eleusis.html

 The tractatus comico-philosophicus.
 Dedicated to bring the wisdom of the ages to all, for why shouldn’t you be as confused as they were?